Caleb & Brown

 Officially launched in 2014, Tether (USDT) is a stablecoin that streamlines the use of fiat currency on the blockchain.
 The coin is pegged to the U.S. Dollar with claims to be backed by a variety of reserve assets equivalent to (or possibly greater than) its total supply.

 By backing the coin with reserve assets, Tether has been able to avoid the price volatility that often plagues other cryptocurrencies.
-Through stability, Tether’s founders hope to create digital money that can be used to make everyday transactions within the crypto ecosystem.
+Through stability, Tether’s founders hope to create digital money that can be used to make everyday transactions within the crypto ecosystem, or beyond it.
+Tether and other stablecoins have been used by nationals in economically volatile countries to shield them from rampant inflation.

 7. USD Coin (USDC)